carmanuelz/alb-ingress-controller-module/README.md

 ## Important install steps

-Because the kubernetes terraform provider does not yet support creating cluster roles (support should be coming in the next version), you need to run
-`kubectl apply -f cluster-role.yaml` before running the terraform module.

 The kubernetes terraform provider currently has a bug where specifying if service account tokens should be automounted is broken.
 To get around this you have to edit the deployment with kubectl after a `terraform apply`.
 Run `kubectl -n kube-system edit deployment/alb-ingress-controller`.
 Then add `automountServiceAccountToken: true` in the template spec right before the container is defined.